Plugins

 Creating your own GOAT plugin

-Building a custom GOAT plugin is straightforward.
-Below, we’ll walk you through creating a plugin that signs messages with “BAAAA” 🐐 prefixed to them.
+For a detailed understanding of plugin structure, let’s walk through creating a plugin that signs messages with “BAAAA” 🐐 prefixed to them.

 Define the plugin interface